 Does the provider provide you with Android, iOS and desktop applications?
 Can mobile and desktop notifications be restricted in terms of content for security reasons?
 Wonderful!

-• Location-independent access: The product can be used via the browser, so all that is required is an end device and a stable internet connection.
+- Location-independent access: use is possible via the browser, which is why only one end device and a stable internet connection are required.

 The demands that teams place on their project management tools vary greatly.
 Many providers therefore specialize on a specific functional area and try to position themselves as the optimal solution for this small business area.
 Trello, for example, focuses solely on task management by means of a Kanban Board.

 You can find such isolated solutions in many companies.
-At the same time, you will find some collaboration problems in these cases.
+In these cases, some problems with collaboration can be identified as well.
 If each department decides to use its own project management tool, employees from different departments will find it difficult to work together.
-In addition, the use of several tools in a team inhibits productivity, because this approach forces the user to constantly switch between various tools that he or she must initially become familiar with.
+In addition, the use of several tools in a team inhibits productivity, because this approach forces the user to constantly switch between various tools, with which they must first be familiar.

 Integration tools such as Microsoft Teams try to solve the problem through integrations.
 Users can still purchase different tools separately and integrate them into MS Teams using an interface.
 Unfortunately, this is not a good solution either, because integrations usually represent only a small functional area of the individual tool and they continue to operate separately from the systems of the integration platform.
 They are merely inserted, but not linked to the functions of the other project management tools.
 As a result, users have to copy elements, link them manually and always keep an overview of the various places where users store information.
 Not surprisingly, they lose sight of the bigger picture.

-So there are many reasons for a company to turn to an all-rounder when looking for a suitable project management tool.
-Here, all information remains in one central location and the functions are linked to each other, which keeps correlations of any information and actions intact.
-Stackfield is a holistic project management tool that combines the really important project management, collaboration and communication functions, but with the option of disabling individual functions to keep the solution as lean as possible for departments with fewer functional requirements.
+A company therefore has many reasons to choose an all-rounder when looking for a suitable project management tool.
+Here, all information can be found in one central location and the functions are linked to each other, which keeps correlations of any information and actions intact.
+Stackfield is a holistic project management tool that combines the really important project management, collaboration and communication functions, but offers the option of deactivating individual functions in order to keep the solution as lean as possible for departments with fewer functional requirements.

-Step 1: Take a digital team on board.
-Who knows the processes in the individual business areas best?
+Step 1: Get a digital team on board.
+Who knows the processes in the individual divisions best?

 Step 2: Analyze exactly how you are currently running projects.
 Where do you see room for improvement?
 How could a digital project management tool be used to improve processes?
 What tools should the solution at least include?

-• Compliance: detailed role and right systems and advanced security settings
+- Compliance: detailed role and rights systems and advanced security settings

 Step 3: Check the technical requirements.
-What is the own IT infrastructure like?
-Should you opt for an on-premise or a cloud solution?
+What is your own IT infrastructure like?
+Should you rely on an On-premise or Cloud solution?

 Step 4: Compare providers.
 Which provider offers the project management tools needed and meets all requirements regarding GDPR and IT security?

 Step 5: Test the software together with your digital team.
-To which extent can you visualize the processes in the respective areas?
+How well can the processes in the respective areas be implemented?
 Is the platform intuitive or does it require extensive coaching?
 How big is the effort to make this software available to the company?
 Cloud solutions are usually ready for immediate use.
-With On-Prem, it would be an advantage if the provider offered support.
+With On-premise, it would be an advantage if the provider offers support.

-Step 6: Make the solution ready for use: In the best case, the administrator makes all the important settings before making the tool available to employees.
+Step 6: Make the solution ready for use: Ideally, the administrator will already make all the important default settings before the tool is made available to employees.
 That way, there will be no confusion later.

-Step 7: Ensure acceptance: The unfamiliar can also be frightening.
-Short training sessions, information sheets and basic assistance prevent this.
+Step 7: Ensure acceptance: The unfamiliar can also be intimidating.
+Brief training courses, information sheets and basic assistance prevent this.
 Employees should have a person to contact if questions or uncertainties arise.

-What makes Stackfield a great project management tool?
+What advantages does Stackfield offer as a project management tool?

 Security

-Stackfield is a German tool that exclusively relies on German server locations and subcontractors from the European region.
-Stackfield is therefore under German jurisdiction and must legally guarantee GDPR and BDSG conformity.
-Furthermore, users benefit from client-side end-to-end encryption, two-factor authentication (optional or mandatory), ISO 27001-certified data centers, the highest SSL standards and other security measures.
+Furthermore, users also benefit from client-side end-to-end encryption, two-factor authentication (optional and mandatory), ISO 27001-certified data centers, the highest SSL standards and other security measures.

 Holistic feature suite

-Stackfield combines the essential functions needed in a project management team and links them together to maintain coherence and overview of all internal processes.
-This includes various functions for task and workflow visualization (lists, Kanban Boards, Gantt Charts), collaborative file and document management, wiki pages, global reporting functions and all common communication channels (room-independent private and group chats, room-specific team chats, audio and video telephony with screen sharing and conferencing).
+Stackfield combines the essential functions that are required in a project management team and links them together in order to maintain connections and ensure an overview of all internal processes.
+This includes various functions for task and workflow visualization (lists, Kanban board, Gantt charts), collaborative file and document management, wiki pages, global reporting functions and all common communication channels (room-independent private and group chats, room-specific team chats, audio and video telephony with screen sharing and conference calls).

-The platform should remain intuitive, which is why every new function is carefully checked for its usability.
+The platform should remain intuitive, which is why every new function is thoroughly checked for its usability.
 During development, the focus is on short click paths and a clear and intuitive design.

-Anyone who needs help or has questions can reach the support team by e-mail, live chat or phone, or else take a look at the Learning Center, where individual functions are described in detail.
+Anyone who needs help or has questions can contact the support team by e-mail, live chat or phone, or alternatively take a look at the Learning Center, where individual functions are described in detail.
 Help is offered in German and English in all cases.

-So far, US providers of project management tools have remained the undisputed leaders in Europe as well.
+For a long time, US providers of project management tools have been the undisputed leaders in Europe.
+But those days are a thing of the past.

-Why not show that European or German project management tools are by no means inferior to US tools?
-Quite the contrary: they offer legal security and support in your native language.
+European and German project management tools are in no way inferior to US tools!
+Quite the opposite: they offer legal certainty and support in the native language.